nus-cs2113-AY2122S2/ip/docs/README.md

 ### Adding a dated event : `event`

 Adds an event that occurs on a certain date using the keyword `event`.
-The event date is delimited by a `/at` and in the YYYY-MM-DD format.
+The event period is delimited by a `/at` and in the YYYY-MM-DD format, separated by a `to`.

-Format: `event EVENTDETAILS /at EVENTDATE`
+Format: `event EVENTDETAILS /at STARTEVENTDATE to ENDEVENTDATE`

 Examples:
-- `event Buy new phone during 3.3 /at 2022-03-03`
+- `event Buy new phone during 3.3 /at 2022-03-03 to 2022-03-04`

 Expected output:
 ```
 ____________________________________________________________
-[E][ ] Buy new phone during 3.3 (at: Thu, Mar 03 2022)
+[E][ ] Buy new phone during 3.3 (at: Thu, Mar 03 2022 to Fri, Mar 04 2022)
 Task successfully added~!
 The number of tasks amounts to: 3
 ____________________________________________________________